mpkocher/mpkocher.github.io/source/_posts/Python-3-8-0b1-Quick-Look.md

 If you're a library developer that has packages on [PyPi](https://pypi.org), it might not be clear when it's "safe" to start leveraging these features.
 I was only able to find one source of Python 3 adoption and as a result, I'm only able outline a **very crude model**.

 On December 23, 2016, Python 3.6 was officially released.
 In the Fall of 2018, [JetBrains release the Python Developer Survey](https://www.jetbrains.com/research/python-developers-survey-2018/#python-3-adoption) which contains the Python 2/3 breakdown, as well as the breakdown of different versions within Python 3.
-As of Fall 2018, 54% of Python 3 developers were using Python 3.6.x.
+As of the Fall 2018, 54% of Python 3 developers were using Python 3.6.x.
 Therefore, using this very crude model, if you assume that the rate of adoption of 3.6 and 3.8 are the same and if the minimum threshold of adoption of 3.8 is 54%, then you'll need to wait approximately 2 years before starting to leverage these 3.8 features.

 <img src="https://github.com/mpkocher/mpkocher.github.io/blob/master/images/jetbrains_python_survey_2018.png?raw=true" alt="Jetbrains Python Survey" height="600">